danforbes/substrate-wiki/Validating-on-PoC-2.md

 # Introduction

-Being a validator on the Polkadot network is simple but there are a few caveats and you need to make it right to ensure your validator will behave itself and earn you DOTs.
+Being a validator on the Polkadot network is simple but there are a few caveats and you need to make it right to ensure your validator will behave itself and earn you testnet DOTs.

 # Motivation

 First of all, validators are the heart of the network: they validate new blocks in a similar way Bitcoin miners create new blocks on the Bitcoin blockchain.
 Polkadot however is not based on Proof Of Work.
 Validators do not need high performance computers but they need to met a few conditions.

-As a validator, you may earn DOTs when following the rules and keeping your node up and running.
+As a validator, you may earn testnet DOTs when following the rules and keeping your node up and running.
 For this reason, the choice of the computer running your node is important and you may prefer a hosted VM to your home computer.

 # Risk

-If you are elected validator and don´t behave properly (node not online/reachable, wrong software version, etc...), your node´s balance will be slashed: you will lose DOTs.
+If you are elected validator and don´t behave properly (node not online/reachable, wrong software version, etc...), your node´s balance will be slashed: you will lose testnet DOTs.

 # Setting a validator node in a nutshell